 The following are the top two investment choices provided by mutual funds:

 Equity Mutual Fund:

-Equity mutual funds give significantly higher returns than other investments available in India, such as debt or fixed deposits.
+Equity mutual funds often cited as one of the best investment options in India for the long term, give significantly higher returns than other investments available in India, such as debt or fixed deposits.
 But there is more risk involved.

 The equity mutual fund scheme invests 65% of assets in equities and equity-related securities and 35% in debt and money market instruments.

 Debt funds are regarded as one of the greatest investment options for investors seeking a consistent return on investment.
 When investing in a debt fund, money is put into fixed-interest instruments, including,

 - Government Securities

 The primary goal of investing in debt funds is to generate capital appreciation and interest income.